By use case

 B2B buyers consider many factors when evaluating alternatives.
 However, below are their most important features:

 But which features will convince B2B customers to choose you instead of your competitor?
-Over a third of the buyers, we surveyed want features that offer the ability to track, place orders, manage returns and pay online.
-These are the top factors that convince B2B buyers when picking a supplier.
+Over a third of the buyers we surveyed want features that offer the ability to track, place orders, manage returns and pay online.
+These are the top factors that convince B2B buyers when selecting a supplier.

 Curious about the complete list of factors?
 Download the B2B Buying Process Report.

 CEOs and product teams, in particular, are involved in the purchase decision.
-During the purchase phase, you as a supplier will have a head start if you offer them the following features:
+During the purchase phase, you as a supplier will have a head start if you offer customers the following features:

 Retaining your customers is important.
 Have they made a purchase?
 If so, continue to take good care of them.
 Also make sure you satisfy their wishes and preferences.